vanillaSlice/blog/content/post/keep-those-prs-small.md

 ### A "truer" commit history

-// TODO: include image of git history and then an image showing different changes.
+// TODO: flesh this section out.

 Git commits have a message for a reason.

 *Small PRs will help you to maintain a "truer" commit history.*

-### Easier to roll back and pinpoint specific changes

-// TODO: ties in nicely with last point.
-We can pinpoint specific changes.
+### Pinpointing problematic commits

+// TODO: flesh this section out.

+*Small PRs will allow you to revert specific commits that prove problematic.*

 ### Encouraging for newbies

+// TODO: flesh this section out.

-// TODO: contributions are valuable.
-No matter how big or how small.
+Contributions are valuable no matter how big or how small.

 *Small PRs will encourage newbies to contribute to your project.*